Each year at the end of January, the Virginia Literacy Foundation announces the availability of its matching grants.

 Other documents of interest:

-Grant deadline: The original grant and five copies must be received by 5 pm on the day of deadline near the end of March.
+Grant deadline: The original grant and five copies must be received by 5 pm on March 29, 2019.
 The deadline date changes each year; therefore, it is important to use current grant application forms.
 Faxed or emailed submissions are NOT accepted.
 Late grant applications are not read.